mkc188/go-cache/README.md

 ## lookup

 `lookup.Cache` is an example of a more complex cache implementation using `ttl.Cache{}` as its underpinning.
-It provides caching of of items under multiple keys.
+It provides caching of items under multiple keys.

 ## result